SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

 :newTerm:`Closure expressions` are a way to write inline closures in a brief, focused syntax.
-Closure expressions provide several syntax optimizations for writing closures in their simplest form without loss of clarity or intent.
+Closure expressions provide several syntax optimizations for writing closures in a shortened form without loss of clarity or intent.
 The closure expression examples below illustrate these optimizations by refining a single example of the ``sorted`` function over several iterations, each of which expresses the same functionality in a more succinct way.